Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Tavor Rear View

-IWI’s Tavor series holds a more modern design over the AUG, offering an easier time accommodating accessories and rails.
+IWI’s Tavor series has a more modern design than the AUG, offering an easier time accommodating accessories and rails.

 You also get a nice long, flat top upper with plenty of optics space.